Bladder Health Tips for Teachers

 Chronic stress, raising your voice, hard floors, leaning over desks and tables, squatting, and other common teacher activities can also affect your pelvic floor.

 When your pelvic floor is under a lot of stress, you might start to notice some not-so-pleasant effects on your bladder and urinary function.
 If you’ve noticed increased frequency, urgency, or leakage, you’re likely familiar with teacher bladder.
-Let’s talk about some bladder health tips!
+Let’s talk about some teacher bladder health tips!

 Is it Bad to Hold Your Pee?